rachcorp/blog/src/content/blog/cloud-ransomware-defense-recovery.md

 Cloud infrastructure has become the new goldmine for attackers because:

-**They can scale damage instantly.** Once inside your AWS or Azure environment, attackers can spread across regions in minutes, not days.

 **Your backups become their first target.** Unlike old-school ransomware that just encrypted files, today's groups specifically hunt down your disaster recovery systems.
 No backups = no choice but to pay.